 Water Saving Best Practices for Reducing Water Cost & Waste:

-- Shorten your showers 1-minute and install low-flow showerheads to save about 750 gallons per month.
+- Shorten your shower 1-minute and install low-flow showerheads to save about 750 gallons per month.
 Today’s high-efficiency showerheads maintain pressure while conserving water, upholding the quality of the shower experience.

 - Turn off the water when tooth brushing and shaving and save 25 plus 300 gallons per month, respectively.

-- Swap fixtures or add faucet flow reducers to reduce usage 40-60 percent.
+- Swap fixtures or add faucet flow reducers to reduce usage by 40-60 percent.

 - Address toilet, faucet, and plumbing leaks and save up to 20 gallons per day.

-- Install low-flow toilets and save up-to four-fifths the water your late model uses, depending on age, following the ‘if its yellow, let it mellow’ adage and flushing less often.
+- Install low-flow toilets and save up to four-fifths of the water your late model uses, depending on age, following the ‘if its yellow, let it mellow’ adage and flushing less often.
 Today’s models are proven to flush far more waste with just a fraction of the water even late 90s models toilets require.